Certificate of capacity for health providers

 Capacity assessment

-The capacity assessment section of the Certificate of Capacity is used to identify how the worker's injury or condition has affected their functional capacity.
+The capacity assessment section of the certificate of capacity is used to identify how the worker's injury or condition has affected their functional capacity.
 The information you provide will be central to planning for a return to safe and sustainable work.

 The capacity assessment provides physical and/or mental health function information.
 Certifiers should select applicable fields in the following areas: